hikeventures/hikeventures.github.io/_posts/trips/2016-08-10-finland-norway.markdown

 ---
 layout: post
 title: Video - Hiking and Packrafting in Finnish Lapland and Northern Norway
-description: A short video about our outdoor adventures in the North
 date: 2016-08-10 07:30:00
 category: videos
 tags: